-This Video Of Kamala Harris Telling Mike Pence "I'm Speaking" At The VP Debate Is A Big Mood
+Kamala Harris' Clapback To Mike Pence At The VP Debate Is Some Big "Reclaiming My Time" Energy

 Between a wild first presidential debate, President Donald Trump's coronavirus diagnosis, and all the general upheaval of the election cycle, the Oct.
 7 vice presidential debate was nerve-wracking even before it started.
 Thankfully, things started off civil and polite, despite debate moderator Susan Page immediately firing off contentious questions about the coronavirus pandemic.
 Then, barely 15 minutes in, Vice President Mike Pence made several attempts to interrupt Sen. Kamala Harris during her responses to him, and Harris wasn't having it.
 After expressing visible frustration at being repeatedly interrupted by Pence, Kamala Harris told Mike Pence "I'm speaking" at the vice presidential debate — and it's a big mood.